-While the instructor for each course will monitor the student's performance so the student is not failing the course, it is the student's responsibility to keep grades at an acceptable level.
+While the instructor for each course will monitor the student's performance to assure that the student is not failing the course, it is the student's responsibility to assure that grades are kept at an acceptable level.
 Each student must monitor his or her performance since courses are not necessarily of an eight-week time frame as may occur in a college setting.
 This self-monitoring may be accomplished by reviewing grades posted on the online educational platform where grades are accessible to students.